 Candidate submits a video audition recording of the complete concerto movement with piano accompaniment.
 The recording must be submitted in one of two ways:

-- Submit a DVD recording of your performance to the LSM offices.
-Clearly mark your name and selection on the DVD and mail it to: Lutheran Music Program, 122 West Franklin Ave.
-Suite 230, Minneapolis, MN 55404
+Submit a DVD recording of your performance to the LSM offices.
+Clearly mark your name and selection on the DVD and mail it to: Lutheran Summer Music, P.O.
+Box 8687, Minneapolis, MN 55408

 A panel of LSM faculty artists and staff will review all submissions and select up to seven finalists.
 All candidates will be notified of the selected finalists by email.